-Monit oring Period Test Organism Sampling Period Sampling Day Grab Sample Size Notes either species, August 1 Day 3 5-gallons testing to be conducted on the fathead minnow.
+Monit oring Period Test Organism Sampling Period Sampling Day Grab Sample Size Notes observed in either before August 1 sampling. species, species, Day 3 5-gallons testing to be conducted on the fathead minnow.
 Day 5 5-gallons

 A toxicity unit (TUc) is a unit of measure for effluent toxicity; increasing values reflect higher impacts.
 The IC25 is the percentage of effluent at which the organisms exhibit 25 percent reduction in a biological measurement such as reproduction or growth.
 It is calculated statistically and used in chronic toxicity testing.